ONSgeo/Area_Classification/README.md

         * Local authority (CA2019)​

 # Data
+This section explains the data used in this pipeline.
+Later in this ReadMe you will find the [Data Downlaod section](https://github.com/ONSgeo/Area_Classification/blob/main/README.md#data-download) within [Set-up](https://github.com/ONSgeo/Area_Classification/blob/main/README.md#set-up ) which provides links and instructions for downloading the data mentioned in this section.

 ### England and Wales
 Data for England and Wales is collected from the bulk download available on their census data platforms ([NOMIS 2021 Census Bulk Data Download](https://www.nomisweb.co.uk/sources/census_2021_bulk)).
 Table codes generally start with "TS".